markriedl/coinrun-game-ai-assignment/README.md

 Each episode reports:
 * duration: how many actions executed before the game ends.
 * max reward: the greatest amount of reward achieved during the game after any one action.
+* result: coin, timeout, or died
 * total steps: this is the cummulative number of actions performed across *all* episodes/games.

 If graphics are being rendered, you will see the agent move very fast during bootstrapping and then slow down after bootstrapping because the neural network is being trained after every frame update.

 As a rule of thumb, you will see a duration of > 1000 if the agent never achieves the coin and the game times out.
-When duration > 1000, you will also see a max reward of 0.
+When duration > 1000, you will also see a max reward of less than 100.
 A purely random agent will often reach the coin, but when the agent is highly random, the duration times will be 100 or greater.
 Don't get too excited until you start seeing durations of fewer than 60, with durations of around 20 being close to optimal.

+In levels with monsters, the agent may die, in which case the duration is set to 1000 because we are trying to minimize duration and we don't want to learn to die.

 Every ```EVAL_INTERVAL``` episodes, the current deep Q network will be evaluated.
 Evaluation means the epsilon is set to a very low exploration probability and the game is run 10 times in a row without any learning.
 It looks like this:

 ```
 Evaluating...
-duration: 164
+duration: 144
-max reward: [100.]
+max reward: [107.99414]
+result: coin
 Evaluating...
+duration: 110
+max reward: [107.54319]
+result: coin
+Evaluating...
-duration: 62
+duration: 92
-max reward: [100.]
+max reward: [107.00101]
+result: coin

 ...

-Average duration: 53.7
+Average duration: 49.8
-Average max reward: [100.]
+Average max reward: [107.269455]
-evaluation window: [53.7 946.3 20.6 128.8 1002.0] window average: 430.28
+evaluation window: [128.8 1002.0 53.7] window average: 394.83
 ```

-During evaluation, we keep a rolling window of the last five evaluation periods.
+During evaluation, we keep a rolling window of the last three evaluation periods.
 If the average duration of the evaluation window reduces, we save the model to disk.

 ## Running the Testing Code